zelikos/akzelbot/README.md

 ## Built-in commands:

 These commands are those built-in to the code, that perform a specific function.
-Other commands that just have AkzelBot send a specific message to chat are stored in the `config.json` file.
+Other commands that just have AkzelBot send a specific message to chat are stored in the `config.json` file (created during initial setup).
 All commands are accessed through Twitch chat.
 - `!pun` and `!quote`: return a random pun or quote from the respective lists stored in `config.json`
 - `!addpun` and `!addquote`: add a pun or quote to the respective lists in `config.json`
     - Example: !addpun This is a pun